whiteibescu/UnityARMultiQRDecoder/README.md

 # UnityARMultiQRDecoder
-Using Zxing decoding all of QR Codes at once
+Using Zxing decoding multiple QR Codes at once.